docutils/docutils/docutils/README.txt

 Requirements
 ============

-To run the code, Python 2.2 or later [1]_ must already be installed.
+To run the code, Python 2.3 or later must already be installed.
-The latest release is recommended.
+Docutils is also compatible with Python 3.
 Python is available from http://www.python.org/.

 The `Python Imaging Library`, or PIL, is used for some image manipulation operations if it is installed.

-..
-[1] Python 2.1 may be used providing the compiler package is installed.
-The compiler package can be found in the Tools/ directory of Python 2.1's source distribution.

 .. _Python Imaging Library: http://www.pythonware.com/products/pil/
 .. _Optik: http://optik.sourceforge.net/